AG7GN/networking/hamwan-arden-home-README.md

 	![Reboot Confirm](img/wizard9.PNG)

-1. Move your PC's ethernet cable from `eth0` to `eth1` and change your ethernet adapter's IP address setting to "Obtain an IP address automatically" as shown in the video.
+1. Move your PC's ethernet cable from `eth0` to `eth1` on the ER-X and change your ethernet adapter's IP address setting to "Obtain an IP address automatically" as shown in the video.

 1. Wait a minute or so for the router come back up, then go to https://192.168.77.1 in your browser.
 Log in with user `ubnt` and your new password.